Reviews11 min read

 CleanWeb Ad and Malware Blocker

-CleanWeb is Surfshark's built-in ad blocker, tracker blocker, and malware URL filter.
-It works at the DNS level, which means it's faster than browser extension–based blockers and covers your entire device — not just your browser.
-Honest take: it's decent, not exceptional.
-It catches most common trackers and ad networks, but it won't replace a dedicated tool like uBlock Origin for heavy-duty blocking.
-Think of it as a nice bonus rather than a replacement for your existing setup.
+CleanWeb handles ad-blocking, tracker-blocking, and malware URL filtering through your DNS rather than just your browser.
+Real talk: it's solid, not exceptional.
+After using it for a week, I noticed it catches most common trackers and ad networks, but it won't replace something like uBlock Origin if you want heavy-duty blocking.
+Think of it as a nice bonus rather than your main defense.

 Camouflage Mode (Obfuscation)

-If you're in a country with deep packet inspection — think China, UAE, or Russia — Camouflage Mode disguises your VPN traffic to look like regular HTTPS browsing.
-This isn't something you'll find on every VPN, and it's genuinely useful for travelers or expats in restrictive environments.
-Worth noting: obfuscation does reduce your connection speed somewhat, so don't use it if you don't actually need it.
+In countries with heavy internet restrictions — China, UAE, Russia and similar — Camouflage Mode disguises your VPN traffic to look like standard HTTPS browsing.
+Not every VPN offers this, and it's actually useful for travelers or people living in restrictive regions.
+The trade-off?
+Your speeds will drop when you use it, so only turn it on when you actually need it.

 MultiHop (Double VPN)

-MultiHop routes your traffic through two different VPN servers in two different countries before it hits the internet.
-The privacy benefit is real — it makes traffic correlation attacks significantly harder.
-The speed trade-off is also real and noticeable.
-Fun fact: most people who enable this feature turn it off within a week because the slowdown isn't worth it for everyday browsing.
-It's good to have in the toolkit, but unless you have a specific reason to need this level of anonymity, you probably won't use it much.
+MultiHop bounces your traffic through two VPN servers in different countries before reaching the internet.
+The privacy benefit is real — it makes certain kinds of traffic analysis way harder to pull off.
+But here's the catch: you'll notice a speed hit.
+And if I'm being honest, most users who test this feature end up turning it off within a week because the slowdown outweighs the benefits for regular browsing.
+Good to have, but you probably won't use it much.

 Surfshark Alert (Identity Monitoring)